bareos/bareos/docs/manuals/source/Appendix/Howtos.rst

 Restores
 ^^^^^^^^

-If you want to perfom a restore of a full backup without differentials or incrementals you have some options which helps you to restore even the corrupted database still exist.
+If you want to perform a restore of a full backup without differentials or incrementals you have some options which helps you to restore even the corrupted database still exist.
 But you have to specifiy the options like plugin, instance and database during every backup.

 replace=<yes|no>
    With this option you can replace the database if it still exist.